-Next I blanched them for one minute, though I definitely had to do several batches with the amount of cherries that I had.
-After each batch I needed to put them in a bowl or pot with a lid to keep the heat from escaping, so I just used the ceramic insert and lid from my Crockpot.
+Next, I blanched them for one minute, though I definitely had to do several batches with the number of cherries that I had.
+After each batch, I needed to put them in a bowl or pot with a lid to keep the heat from escaping, so I just used the ceramic insert and lid from my Crockpot.

 The next step is to combine the sugar and Clear Jel in a pot, then add the water.
 Clear Jel is a thickening agent, basically like cornstarch, but apparently it’s modified specifically for things like pie filling.
 You can’t find t at regular grocery stores, so I had to order mine online.
 So anyhoo, I combined the Clear Jel and sugar in a large pot, then I added the red water I had reserved earlier.
 After attempting to whisk it all together, I then added the cinnamon and almond extract.
 There was no need for me to add the red food coloring since I used the very red water the cherries had been soaking in.